Sexual Sin and the Aphrodisiac of PowerDownload Study

 Drink water from your own cistern and fresh water from your own well.
 Should your springs be dispersed abroad, streams of water in the streets?
 Let them be yours alone and not for strangers with you.
 Let your fountain be blessed, and rejoice in the wife of your youth.
 As a loving hind and a graceful doe, let her breasts satisfy you at all times; be exhilarated always with her love.
 For why should you, my son, be exhilarated with an adulteress and embrace the bosom of a foreigner?

 Commit to the aforementioned disciplines so as to enjoy a fruitful and sexually fulfilling marriage!

-If you want an excellent career you have to discipline yourself to learning.
-If you want excellent financial stability you have to discipline your spending.
-If you want a strong spiritual walk with Christ you have to discipline yourself to memorizing His Word.
-If you want great kids you have to discipline yourself to discipline them.
-If you want a car that lasts a long time you have to discipline yourself to maintaining it.
-If you want a healthy body you have to discipline yourself in regards to what you eat and how you exercise.
+If you want an excellent career, you must discipline yourself to learning.
+If you want excellent financial stability, you must discipline your spending.
+If you want a strong spiritual walk with Christ, you must discipline yourself to memorizing His Word.
+If you want great kids, you must discipline yourself to discipline them.
+If you want a car that lasts a long time, you must discipline yourself to maintain that vehicle.
+If you want a healthy body, you must discipline yourself in what you eat and how you exercise.

-The same is true with sex; you have to discipline yourself to achieve a sexually fulfilling life.
-As in all things, you have to discipline yourself to do it God’s way.
+The same is true with sex; you must discipline yourself to achieve a sexually fulfilling life.
+As in all things, you must discipline yourself to do it God’s way.
 That is my prayer for you.